Saying “Thank you!” to your church volunteers and helping them to feel valued and motivated is one of the most worthwhile things you can do.

 Your church volunteers are the unsung heroes of your church and the lifeblood of your ministry.

-Volunteers often give of their energy, skills and time because they are passionate about the mission of the church.
+Volunteers often give their time, energy and skills because they are passionate about the mission of the church.

 They see and believe in the vision and, more importantly, they believe in you as the leader enough to believe that you can take the church there.